1. Introduction by the Board Chair, Nemone Wynn-Evans

 Shepherds Friendly has a zero tolerance to slavery and human trafficking.
 We aim to conduct our business in an ethical and transparent manner.

-Our suppliers are primarily UK based providers of goods & services.
+Our suppliers are primarily UK based providers of goods and services.
 Due to the nature of our business and supplies, as well as our approach to governance, we consider our risk of slavery and human trafficking to be very low.
 We have a robust third party due diligence process in place to ensure that we work with partners who have culture and values aligned with those of the Society including ensuring compliance with the requirements of the Modern Slavery Act.
 We keep our third party relationships under regular review.

 Our internal policies & procedures are: